lawrennd/old_talks/_accelerate/includes/accelerate-programme.md

 learning in their work. }

 \notes{Progress so far includes:

 Teaching and learning
 * Brought over 250 participants from over 30 departments through tailored data science and machine learning for science training (Data Science Residency and Machine Learning Academy);

 * Convened workshops with over 80 researchers across the University on the development of data pipelines for science;

-* Delivered University courses to over 100 students in Advanced Data Science and Machine Learning and the Physical World.}
+* Delivered University courses to over 100 students in Advanced Data Science and Machine Learning and the Physical World.
+* }

 \notes{* Engagement: we hope that Accelerate will help build a community of researchers working across the University at the interface on